Alar Karis: Personal life

+His father was the botanist Harry Karis (1930–2018) and his mother Virve Karis (1928–2020), an agriculture specialist in animal nutrition.
+He grew up with his mother and grandmother Vilhelmine after his parents divorced in 1960.

-He has been married to Sirje Karis since 1977, with whom he has 3 children and 5 grandchildren.
+He has been married to Sirje Karis (née Jädal) since 1977, with whom he has 3 children and 5 grandchildren.
 Besides Estonian, Karis is fluent in English and Russian.
 Although he is fluent in Russian, he has admitted that it needs some practice since he has not had to speak the language in a long time.